|Faculty Senate ByLaws|

 The Executive Committee shall be responsible for the following functions:

-1.Setting the agenda for Academic Senate meetings.
+1.Setting the agenda for Faculty Senate meetings.

-2.Acting for the Academic Senate at such times as its members may not be available.
+2.Acting for the Faculty Senate at such times as its members may not be available.
 In each such action, it shall distinguish whether it is expressing the position adopted by the Senate as a whole or of the Executive Committee alone.